IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

    block.
 These are mandatory requirements that MUST be maintained in future versions of the block format.

-   {{physical-file-layout-figure}} shows a typical file layout, with a single Section Header that covers the whole file.
+   {{physical-file-layout-fig}} shows a typical file layout, with a single Section Header that covers the whole file.

 ~~~~